GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Monk.md

 #### Aura: Endurant Aura
 A creature affected by your aura may use their reaction to modify a wound result against them by up to 2.
 This cannot affect an "Attacker's Choice" result.

-#### Initiate: Ranger
+#### Initiate: Bringer
 Each of your speeds is increased by 1 yard.
 Once per encounter, you may use your action to perform a movement.
 You gain training in Bow, Longsword, Handaxe, and one other weapon of your choice.

 #### Apprentice: Strider
-Anytime you oerform a sprint action, your movement speeds are increased by 1 yard until the end of the next round.
+Anytime you perform a sprint action, your movement speeds are increased by 1 yard until the end of the next round.
 During the first round of any encounter, you may perform an additional reaction.

 #### Journeyman: Realm Walker